sg-developer-portal/TechBiz-Documentation-Clone/invite-users.md

 >**Notes:**
 >
->When an invitation is not successful, you will receive an error notification during submission.
+>When an invitation is unuccessful, you will receive an error notification during submission.
 You need to do the following:
 >
 >- To troubleshoot [email invitation](#email-invitation) or [create account](#create-account) issues:
 >    - Raise a service request by clicking on the support email link provided in the error notification and attach the Trace ID.